gitnasr/NortixMail/README.md

 In the `docker-compose.yaml` file, port `25:25` is mapped by default.
 It is recommended to not change this setting if you are using a reverse proxy as some of them cannot forward smtp packets

+# Configurations
+You can edit `config.json` inside `data/config.json` to change the mail refresh interval and number of emails shown per page

 # Adding TLS / Encryption (optional) 🔒
 copy your certificate and private key files into the `data` folder (usually, the file extensions are `.crt` and `.key`).
 The file name and extension don't actually matter as Nortix Mail can automatically detect which one is which